kossnocorp/opensource.how/README.md

 Don't write like a manager: "Why this isn't merged?"
 "What's the ETA?"
 "It blocks us!"
 "What are the blockers?".

+## Don't demand!

+Never demand anything from maintainers.
+Always keep in mind what maintainers' work is an act of goodwill — even labor backed by the community rarely pays more than minimum wage, so communicate accordingly.

+If you need a piece of information or help, say it politely.
+If you want to have something done, never push.

+First of all, you could have different priorities.
+You and your colleagues might be aligned on the same goal, but maintainers can have a different focus.
+Secondly, you might have a different perspective on the problem.
+Be ready to accept a rejection of your proposal, feature, or bug report.
+Yes, sometimes, bugs are features!

 ## Don't be noisy!

 Comments like "I also have this error" and "+1" are never helpful.
 It's especially tempting to type such comment when it's a critical issue, but that adds additional pressure and distraction.